 iOS 13 is finally here.
 The big addition this time around is the system-wide dark mode, and much-needed refinements to apps like Maps, Photos, and Reminders.

 Then there are the new security and privacy features that alerts you about the apps that use your location, and those that want to access your Bluetooth.
 Safari even packs in a few more anti-tracking features that make it difficult for ads to track you across the web.

-But you may want to hold back for a couple of days more before embracing the dark side.
-For iOS 13.1 is right around the corner.
+But it’s also buggy — which means you may want to hold back for a couple of days more before embracing the dark side.
+What’s more, iOS 13.1 is right around the corner.

 Apple is advancing the releases of iPadOS — an iOS variant specific to iPads — and iOS 13.1 from September 30 to September 24, nearly a week before their planned rollouts.
 So, if you want to skip the iOS 13 update, you can wait for another four days and go straight to iOS 13.1.

 That raises an interesting question — why bother releasing iOS 13 at all?
 Can’t Apple ship its iPhone 11 models with iOS 12 when it’s just a matter of a couple of days?
 Or is it a prerequisite to launching their new iPhones?